jguida941/software-testing-handbook/software-testing/java/Module2.1/README-VULNERABLE.md

-# ⚠️ WARNING: VULNERABLE APPLICATION ⚠️
+# WARNING: VULNERABLE APPLICATION

-## 🚨 CRITICAL SECURITY NOTICE 🚨
+## Critical Security Notice

-**This application contains 162+ KNOWN SECURITY VULNERABILITIES and is FOR EDUCATIONAL PURPOSES ONLY!**
+**This application contains 162+ known security vulnerabilities and is for educational purposes only.**

 ---